-The scientific organization of the research in the CIM is divided in three Pillars, which are designed to form a translational trajectory from clinical research to implementation and dissemination of the innovative and effective interventions.
+The scientific organization of the research in CIM is divided in three pillars, which are designed to form a translational trajectory from clinical research to implementation and dissemination of the innovative and effective interventions.

 - Value-creation and research-based innovation

 Find out more about our current projects, research and publications.
 Check out the team, and read news from the centre.Visit our blog (uni.oslomet.no)

 - Applying Artificial Intelligence in Developing Personalized and Sustainable Healthcare for Spinal Disorders (AID-Spine, part I)

 - Co-occurrent pain and psychological distress: From adolescence to adulthood

 - Designing an intelligent personalized vest for scoliosis brace to improve treatment and monitoring of scoliosis in adolescents

 - Promoting and inhibiting factors for education and employment among young adults receiving welfare benefits or health services due to persistent pain and psychological distress